cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/README.md

 The more you use Dataware the more it’s capable of doing.

 Any new data you add to the network will work in conjunction with any previously existing data, instantly and easily.
 This means you can re-use data in new ways, with no time-consuming integration efforts.
 Teams can collaborate directly in real-time, allowing it to act as a central data hub while simplifying integration.
-Unlike traditional data architecture projects, which grow more complicated as they involve more data sources, dataware delivers solutions faster and faster as more data is added to it.&#x20;
+Unlike traditional data architecture projects, which grow more complicated as they involve more data sources, dataware delivers solutions faster and faster as more data is added to it.